stumpc5/chess960/project_description.md

 **What is an Opening:**

-An opening is an initial sequence of moves made by both players, where each move is considered optimal based on established principles and strategies.
+An opening is an initial sequence of moves made by both players, where each move is considered (nearly) optimal based on established principles and strategies.
-At any given stage of the opening, neither player has an incentive to deviate from the standard progression, as doing so could result in a suboptimal position.
+At any given stage of the opening, neither player has a strong incentive to deviate from the given progression, as doing so could result in a suboptimal position.

 **Objective:**

-Discover possible openings for all Chess960 variants.
+Identify optimal openings for all Chess960 variants.

-**Who Should Read This:**

-- Amateur and professional Chess960 players.
-- Anyone curious about the scientific analysis of Chess960 openings.

 **Our Approach:**